Yujia-Wan/Text-Sentiment-Analysis-Framework/hw6-anonymous-atom-public/README.md

 >   - Will Smith apologizes: nSQBnF3uR50, Italians try American food: pHJhB4pmPCg, COVID vaccines: the81FQoAUI, Elon Musk tries to buy Twitter: JhAe2y81GDE
 > - New York Times search keywords for your convenience to look up articles by keyword
 >   - "election", "smile", "university"
-> - News reference here
+> - News topic for you convenience
+>   - "carnegie", "cmu"
 >
 > #### STEP 4
 > - Select a visualization plugin.